Skip to Content

 Resource level commands follow the pattern: ark <resource> <action> [name] [options]

-# Resources: models, agents, teams, tools # Common verbs: list (default), create, status, query, delete ark models # List models ark models create default # Create model ark agents query weather "msg" # Query agent ark models status default # Check model health
+# Resources: models, agents, teams, tools, evaluation # Common verbs: list (default), create, status, query, delete, watch ark models # List models ark models create default # Create model ark agents query weather "msg" # Query agent ark models status default # Check model health

 Shorthand options can occasionally be offered if they provide clearer scripting or interactive syntax: